paulkarpenko/us-code-ui/uscode/title-20-education/chapter-028-higher-education-resources-and-student-assistance.md

 ### Statutory Notes

+#### Amendment of Section
+Pub.
+L. 119–21, title VIII, § 83001(b), July 4, 2025, 139 Stat.
+350, provided that, effective on July 1, 2026, subsection (b)(1) of this section is amended by adding at the end the following: “(F) Ineligibility of students with a high student aid index.—Notwithstanding subparagraphs (A) through (E), a student shall not be eligible for a Federal Pell Grant under this subsection for an academic year in which the student has a student aid index that equals or exceeds twice the amount of the total maximum Federal Pell Grant for such academic year.”

+See 2025 Amendment note below.

+Pub.
+L. 119–21, title VIII, § 83002(a), (c), July 4, 2025, 139 Stat.
+350, 352, provided that, effective on July 1, 2026, and applicable with respect to award year 2026–2027 and each succeeding award year, this section is amended by adding at the end the following new subsection:

+“(k) Workforce Pell Grant Program

+“(1) In general

+“For the award year beginning on July 1, 2026, and each subsequent award year, the Secretary shall award grants (to be known as “Workforce Pell Grants”) to eligible students under paragraph (2) in accordance with this subsection.

+“(2) Eligible students

+“To be eligible to receive a Workforce Pell Grant under this subsection for any period of enrollment, a student shall meet the eligibility requirements for a Federal Pell Grant under this section, except that the student—

+“(A) shall be enrolled, or accepted for enrollment, in an eligible program under [section 1088(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1088/b/3&num=0&edition=prelim) (hereinafter referred to as an ‘eligible workforce program’); and

+“(B) may not—

+“(i) be enrolled, or accepted for enrollment, in a program of study that leads to a graduate credential; or

+“(ii) have attained such a credential.

+“(3) Terms and conditions of awards

+“The Secretary shall award Workforce Pell Grants under this subsection in the same manner and with the same terms and conditions as the Secretary awards Federal Pell Grants under this section, except that—

+“(A) each use of the term ‘eligible program’ (except in subsection (b)(9)(A)) shall be substituted by ‘eligible workforce program under [section 1088(b)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1088/b/3&num=0&edition=prelim)’;

+“(B) the provisions of subsection (d)(2) shall not be applicable to eligible workforce programs; and

+“(C) a student who is eligible for a grant equal to less than the amount of the minimum Federal Pell Grant because the eligible workforce program in which the student is enrolled or accepted for enrollment is less than an academic year (in hours of instruction or weeks of duration) may still be eligible for a Workforce Pell Grant in an amount that is prorated based on the length of the program.

+“(4) Prevention of double benefits

+“No eligible student described in paragraph (2) may concurrently receive a grant under both this subsection and—

+“(A) subsection (b); or

+“(B) subsection (c).

+“(5) Duration limit

+“Any period of study covered by a Workforce Pell Grant awarded under this subsection shall be included in determining a student’s duration limit under subsection (d)(5).”

+See 2025 Amendment note below.

 #### References in Text
 The FAFSA Simplification Act, referred to in subsec. (b)(7)(B), is title VII of Pub.
 L. 116–260, div.
 FF, Dec.
 27, 2020, 134 Stat.
 3137.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001) and Tables.
 The effective date of the Act is July 1, 2024, except as otherwise provided, see section 701(b) of Pub.
 L. 116–260, set out as an Effective Date of 2020 Amendment note under [section 1001 of this title](./chapter-028-higher-education-resources-and-student-assistance.md#section-1001).